luizdias/beacontest/README.md

 # beacontest
-An iOS Test App usign Beacons
+An iOS Test App using Beacons